USDepartmentofLabor/UI-Claimant-Experience-NJ-Pilot/.github/ISSUE_TEMPLATE/story.md

 name: User Story
 about: As a ___, I want ___, so that ___
 title: "[story]: "
-labels: 'type: story'
+labels: "type: story"
-assignees: ''
+assignees: ""
 ---

 ### Summary